Whether you glide gracefully over the ice or have a ball slipping and sliding around the rink, find out where to go in Yorkshire…

 Every February, Ice Cube brings skating to Millennium Square.
 It’s an outdoor ice rink, but it has a roof, so you can skate in any weather.
 This is good old fashioned ice skating at its best, everyone shares the same rink, and everyone gets 45 minutes on the ice.
 If you’re new to skating, you can book a 15-minute lesson with a qualified instructor, and if you’re bringing kids, you can make the most of their special sessions.
 They also have penguin skating aids and helmets to help your little ones find their feet.

 Ice Cube, Millennium Square, Calverley Street, Leeds, West Yorkshire, LS1 1UR.
-Prices start from £7 per person.
+Prices start from £9 per person as a standard rate, £7.50 for adults with a LeedsCard and £7 for kids under 13 with a BreezeCard.
 Skate hire is included in the price.
 Ice Cube comes to Millennium Square in February.

 The Ice Factor at Yorkshire’s Winter Wonderland